black-forest-labs/bfl-comfy-nodes/README.md

 - **Invalid API Key Error**: Ensure your API key is correctly set either in the environment variable or the `bfl_api_key.txt` file.
 - **Node Not Appearing**: Confirm that `bfl_api.py` is placed somewhere in `ComfyUI/custom_nodes` and restart ComfyUI.

-For more information about the BFL API, visit the [BFL API documentation](https://docs.bfl.ml).
+For more information about the BFL API, visit the [Black Forest Labs API](https://api.bfl.ml).

 ---

-This setup empowers you to integrate advanced BFL functionalities into your ComfyUI workflows.
-Enjoy the seamless power of BFL's API!